Judge criticized for reversing teen’s sexual assault verdict, saying 148 days in jail is ‘plenty’

 “This is what’s happened when parents do not exercise their parental responsibilities,” Adrian said, according to hearing transcripts obtained by The Washington Post.
 “When we have people, adults, having parties for teenagers, and they allow co-eds and female people to swim in their underwear in their swimming pool.”

 On Oct.
-15, Clinton was found guilty on one of three counts, of digitally penetrating Cameron without consent.
-Thus, he faced a mandatory minimum sentence of four years in the Illinois Department of Corrections — until the judge threw out the guilty verdict.
+15, Clinton was found guilty on one of three counts, of digitally penetrating Cameron without consent, and faced a mandatory minimum sentence of four years in the Illinois Department of Corrections.

-Adrian reversed himself following a pair of post-trial motions by Clinton’s attorney.
-In explaining his decision, Adrian said the only way to circumvent the mandatory sentence was to overturn his prior verdict — fueling both shock and a wave of ire against him.
+Adrian reversed his decision following a pair of post-trial motions by Clinton’s attorney, explaining that the only way to circumvent the mandatory sentence was to overturn his previous verdict — which fueled a wave of ire against him.

 At a time when rape and sexual assault are some of the least reported violent crimes, advocates fear such a decision could discourage victims from seeking justice.
-But for Cameron, it has become an opportunity to urge other women to speak up.
+For Cameron, it has become an opportunity to urge other women to speak up.

 “Whenever you keep it to yourself and hide it, it causes more pain,” said the 16-year-old, who asked to be identified, with permission from her father.

-“She was just getting to the point where the wounds were slowly starting to heal,” her father said.
+“She was just getting to the point where the wounds were slowly starting to heal,” said her father, Scott Vaughan.
 “But the judge basically just ripped the scab right back off.”

 Cameron said she and her friends went to a graduation party on May 30, where alcohol was involved and the teenagers jumped into the pool in their underwear.
 She said she passed out after drinking “way too much.”
-Around 5 a.m., she said she woke up to Clinton pushing a pillow down on her face and sexually assaulting her.
+About 5 a.m., she said she woke up to Clinton pushing a pillow down on her face and sexually assaulting her.

-“I said, ‘stop’ and he either didn’t hear or didn’t want to listen,” she said.
+“I said ‘stop,’ and he either didn’t hear or didn’t want to listen,” she said.
 “And then after I put my pants up and started leaving the room, he jumped up and started playing video games as if he didn’t even do anything.”

-Andrew Schnack, who represented the 18-year-old, said the girl had given consent to Clinton, which he told police and on the witness stand.
+Andrew Schnack, who represented Clinton, said the girl had given consent, which his client told police and had testified to on the witness stand.

 “He clearly believes that it was consensual and tells the same story over and over,” Schnack said.
 “And the question is, does the prosecution prove beyond a reasonable doubt that he should have known she wasn’t consenting?
 They don’t have any evidence.
 There’s only two people in the room and one of them is saying she doesn’t remember.”

-Adams County Assistant State’s Attorney Anita Rodriguez, who prosecutes sex crimes for the office, said the verdict was a setback for the teenager.
+Adams County Assistant State’s Attorney Anita Rodriguez, who prosecutes sex crimes for the office, said the verdict was a setback.

 “When a guilty verdict or a plea of guilty to the sexual assault is entered, it is a step forward in the healing process because the guilty verdict tells the victim ‘I believe you,’” she wrote in an email.
 “When the guilty verdict is taken away, it places the victim ‘emotionally’ back in the same position they were in before.”